GewelsJI/DGNet/README.md

 > [Alexander Liniger](https://people.ee.ethz.ch/~aliniger/) &
 > [Luc Van Gool](https://ee.ethz.ch/the-department/faculty/professors/person-detail.OTAyMzM=.TGlzdC80MTEsMTA1ODA0MjU5.html).

 This repository contains the source code, prediction results, and evaluation toolbox of our Deep Gradient Network, also called DGNet.
-Technical report could be found at [arXiv]().
+The technical report could be found at [arXiv]().

 > If you have any questions about our paper, feel free to contact me via e-mail (gepengai.ji@gmail.com & johnson111788@gmail.com &dengpfan@gmail.com).
 And if you are using our code and evaluation toolbox for your research, please cite this paper ([BibTeX](#4-citation)).